PS5 Price Hike, Meta Layoffs: End of Cheap Gaming?

 Does the Tomodachi Life demo have a serious bug?

-Did Resident Evil Requiem receive a significant update?
+Did Resident Evil receive a significant update?